computationalgeography/minimal_biomass_soil_model/README.md

 Contains the model.
 It is written in the PCRaster Python framework.
 See http://www.pcraster.eu.
 The model writes two files with output timeseries for biomass and regolith thickness.
+It also writes the grazing pressure.

 parameters.py
 Contains the parameters.
 These need to be varied to get different realizations of the 'reality'.
 See the article for the explanation of the parameters.
+The parameter values in the file correspond to those in the article and settings for some of the scenarios are provided.

 plot.py
 Script to plot the timeseries.